 How to measure shoulder range of motion

-Clinical guide · Updated July 2026
+Clinical guide · Reviewed by Kevin Lan, OTR/L, ATP · Updated July 2026

 To measure shoulder flexion with a goniometer, position the patient supine with the arm at the side, center the fulcrum over the lateral aspect of the acromion, align the stationary arm with the midaxillary line of the trunk and the moving arm with the lateral midline of the humerus, then raise the arm overhead and read the angle.
 Normal shoulder ROM is about 180° flexion, 180° abduction, and 90° external rotation (AAOS).
 The steps, landmarks, and reliability evidence are below.